shinwookim/website-archive/teaching/CS0441-2231/policies.md

 <details markdown="1">
 <summary class='h5'>Canvas & Course Website</summary>
-Resources for this course can be found on-line on the University's Canvas website ; log in using your university computing account username and password.
+Resources for this course can be found on-line on the University's Canvas website; log in using your university computing account username and password.
 Assignments and grades will be located there, and you will submit assignments there.
-Supplementary materials which may aid your learning may be posted [here]({{site.url}}{{site.baseurl}}/teaching/CS0441-2231/) *exclusively*
+Supplementary materials which may aid your learning *may* be posted [here]({{site.url}}{{site.baseurl}}/teaching/CS0441-2231/) *exclusively*

 Canvas Support
 {: .h6}